-Get ready for a deep dive into geometry: the Pentomino Display Cabinet is so named for its 18 display sections and structured, rectangular shape – Pentominoes are polygons and there are 18 variations of them.
-Its Crittall-style bronze-framed windows reveals all of its secrets, so it was important to consider the panelling on the back of the cabinet: using the material from our classic Balabac Range, this cabinet has a rattan-lined back that adds texture and interest.
+Get ready for a deep dive into geometry: the Pentomino Display Cabinet is so named for its 18 display sections and structured, rectangular shape—pentominoes are polygons and there are 18 variations of them.
+Its Crittall-style bronze-framed windows reveal all of its secrets, so it was important to consider the paneling on the back of the cabinet: using the material from our classic Balabac pieces, this cabinet has a rattan-lined back that adds texture and interest.
 This in turn softens the square shape, preventing it from appearing sharp, and resulting in a nicely balanced piece that works well in modern settings.
 And of course, it’s designed to be deep enough for our beautiful charger plates to fit inside.

 The little hoof element on the foot is a charming detail that turns quite a simple chair into something a little different.”

 Mixing modern and regal style, the Abbey Dining Chair is based upon a rare piece designed for the coronation of King George VI in 1937.
-The originals were made for the Peers to sit and observe the ceremony in Westminster Abbey.
+The originals were made for the Peers—members of the House of Lords—to sit and observe the ceremony in Westminster Abbey.
 Our interpretation is a celebration of the success and evolution of British design, with our own special OKA touch: the striped taping on the Dirty Orange version replaces the braiding of the original, adding interest and a contemporary look to the square silhouette.

 We do a lot with rattan and cane; it’s a very nice way of introducing texture to upholstery and to smooth wood, while keeping a lightweight appearance.”

-As Sue says, this is “the Rolls-Royce of dining chairs”, with its smooth-to-the-touch rounded wooden frame and cane weaving.
+As Sue says, this is “the Rolls-Royce of dining chairs,” with its smooth-to-the-touch rounded wooden frame and cane weaving.
 The Carlos Cane chair is named after a lineage of top racing drivers, perfectly matched to its timeless appeal and top-quality standards.
 A leather seat pad hearkens to the interiors of classic cars.
-With the air of a fortuitous find that you might stumble across in an off-the-beaten track antique shop, the Carlos is also built to last with its double-caned back for added strength.
+With the air of a fortuitous find that you might stumble across in an off-the-beaten track antique shop, the Carlos is also built to last, with a double-caned back for added strength.

 The diamond motif is something Sue found on an old antique, which we’ve taken across a range of products.
 It’s a great transferrable pattern that works on furniture of different scales.”

-Our Briolette Range is a real gem, named for a particular cut of diamond to match its raised diamond design, which was inspired by classic French antiques that Sue came across in a market.
-We have since used the motif on a variety of furniture pieces, from our sideboards to this expansive cabinet, which has endless storage for wine, spices and other kitchen condiments in its many purpose-built shelves and racks, making it as practical as it is pretty.
-The rubbed indigo has a dynamic finish that can look both rustic and glamorous depending on its setting, while the detailed knob handles complete the piece beautifully.
+Our Briolette pieces are true gems, named for a particular cut of diamond to match their raised diamond design, which was inspired by classic French antiques that Sue came across in a market.
+We have since used the motif on a variety of furniture pieces, from our sideboards to this expansive cabinet, which has endless storage for wine, spices and other kitchen condiments in its many useful shelves and racks, making it as practical as it is pretty.
+The Rubbed Indigo color has a dynamic finish that can look both rustic and glamorous depending on its setting, while the detailed knob handles complete the piece beautifully.